Mephisto405/Python-Workspace/README.md

-# Python-Workspace
+# Solution for Project Euler
-Workspace for Python
+for Python users

+Link of Project Euler: https://projecteuler.net/archives